ascott1/ethical-web-dev/building-web-apps-together/04-documentation.md

 In our second scenario, meet Harrison.
 He's working on a web app and finds a library that, at first glance, seems incredibly useful for his project.
 As he attempts to integrate it with his codebase he discovers that parts of the API seem to be glossed over in the documentation or even undocumented.
 In the end, he walks away from the project in favor of another solution.

-Those these scenarios may be slightly exaggerated, I'm reasonably certain that many of us can relate.
+Those these scenarios may be slightly exaggerated, but I'm reasonably certain that many of us can relate.
 These problems were not primarily caused by low quality code, but rather by poor documentation.

-If useful documentation is so important to the success of projects and developer well-being, why don't we write it?
+If useful documentation is so important to the success of projects and developer well-being, why don't all projects have it?
 The answer, I believe, is that like good code, good documentation is difficult and time consuming to write.
-The goal of this chapter is to convince you that writing good documentation is deserving of your valuable attention as well as provide you with concrete guidelines for writing good documentation.
+The goal of this chapter is to convince you that writing good documentation is deserving of your valuable attention as well as provide you with concrete guidelines for doing so.

 ## The Eight Rules of Good Documentation